dillonwd6086/dillonwd6086.github.io/_posts/2019-09-07-Learning-OOP-Python.markdown

 ### Destruction

 All objects in Python are reference counted.
 This means that whenever you create an object in Python the garbage collector keeps track of how many references to that object are made.
 When that reference count hits 0 then the garbage collector releases the memory that the object takes up back to the runtime.

+In CPython the objects are strictly referenced counted meaning that when the ref count hits 0 the object delocated, no garbage collector is needed.

 You are allowed to define a Destructor in python if you want to do some clean up when that object goes out of scope.
 This is typically not needed but is available to you to use.